Antiblanks/he-dan.antiblanks.com/_posts/2019-04-23-week-12-project-portfolio-submission.markdown

 Click the link below to view my video that outlines my design and development process, demonstrates the main project functionality and some of the more relevant experiments.

 - [Video on Youtube](https://www.youtube.com/watch?v=0sZNSmYMzxc)

+### Experiments

+All of the experiments I've conducted over this study block that attribute to the development of Escape The App can be found in my journal [here](http://hedanandthemastersdegree.com/post-collections/gam720).